Balajinanda/Large-Language-Models/README.md

 - [Results](#results)

 ## Overview
-This project implements a text classification model to categorize emotions such as joy, sadness, anger, etc., in given text data.
-The model is based on the BERT (Bidirectional Encoder Representations from Transformers) architecture, which has proven effective in various NLP tasks.
+The main aim of the project is to implement a text classification model to categorize the TREC data.
+The model is based on the BERT architecture, which has proven effective in various NLP tasks.

 ## Dataset
-The dataset used in this project is the `dair-ai/emotion` dataset from Hugging Face's `datasets` library.
-The dataset consists of text samples labeled with different emotions.
+The dataset used in this project is the `TREC-5` dataset from Hugging Face's `datasets` library.
+The dataset consists of text data with 6 types of lables.

-- **Training set**: 16,000 samples
+- **Training set**: 5452 Labels
-- **Validation set**: 2,000 samples
-- **Test set**: 2,000 samples
+- **Test set**: 500 Labels

 ## Exploratory Data Analysis (EDA)
-The project includes an EDA step to understand the distribution of emotions in the dataset.
-This involves plotting the frequency and proportion of each emotion category in the training, validation, and test sets.
+The project includes an EDA step to understand the breakdown of labels in the dataset.

 ## Model Architecture
 The model uses a pre-trained BERT model from Hugging Face's `transformers` library.
 The architecture is as follows: